SherryLabs/sherry-sdk/docs/docs/api-reference/chainlogic/chains.md

 };

 const crossChainTransfer: TransferAction = {
-  label: 'Send from Celo to Fuji',
+  label: 'Send from Ethereum to Avalanche',
-  // Transfer starts on Celo and goes to Fuji
+  // Transfer starts on Ethereum and goes to Avalanche
-  chains: { source: 'celo', destination: 'fuji' },
+  chains: { source: 'ethereum', destination: 'avalanche' },
   // ... to, amount, etc.
 };
 ```